adamrmoss/edu-basic/docs/edu-basic-language.md

 RANDOMIZE
 ```

-Seeds the generator with the current system timer value (`TIMER%`).
+Seeds the generator with the current system timer value (`TIMER`).
 This produces different random sequences each time the program runs.

 ```
 RANDOMIZE seedValue%